zyh0928/zzz/os/Linux_Ubuntu.md

 sudo apt autoremove

 # Remove installed packages with apt
 # just removes the binaries of a package.
-It leaves residue configuration files.
+It leaves residue configuration files
 sudo apt remove <package_name>
-# removes everything related to a package including the configuration files.
+# removes everything related to a package including the configuration files
 sudo apt purge <package_name>
 ```